gracelang/language/standardPrelude/standard.md

     // the negation of self

     && (other: BlockOrBoolean) -> Boolean
-    // return true when self and other are both true
+    // returns true when self and other are both true

     || (other: BlockOrBoolean) -> Boolean
-    // return true when either self or other (or both) are true }
+    // returns true when either self or other (or both) are true }
 ```